Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 I spent a lot of time – nearly a year – trying to decide which video systems would work best for my needs.
-That ranged from the GoPro to drones to something like the Canon EOS C100 camera.
+That ranged from the GoPro to drones to the Canon C100 Cinema camera.
 Spendy stuff, that.

-There are some things that you won’t learn until you just start doing, though.
-It took a long time because I was still trying to come up with a clear vision of what my audience needs, despite what I want.
-I thought I’d get a drone, but the areas where visitors go pretty much prohibit drones.
+You won’t learn some things until you start doing, though.
+It took a long time because I was still trying to come up with a clear vision of what my audience needed, despite what I wanted.
+I thought I’d get a drone, but the areas where visitors go prohibit drones.
 Smooth video is a concern.
 I looked at some gimbals and stabilizers.
 Unfortunately, all of them came up short in some important areas.

 So I had to modify my expectations.

-The good part about spending so much time doing research is that I learned what works and what doesn’t without spending a lot of money.
+The good part about spending so much time researching is that I learned what works and what doesn’t without spending a lot of money.
 The downside is that I learned I still had to spend more money once I captured my video.

 Everything is a Compromise

-I’m told that audio is 50% of video.
-The audio on cameras really sucks!
-Fortunately, I have some audio gear from the podcast and screen casting ventures.
+I’m told that audio is 50% of the video.
+The audio on cameras sucks!
+Fortunately, I have some audio gear from the podcast and screencasting ventures.
 It’s just not as mobile as I would like.
 Now I’m looking at lavaliere (lapel) and shotgun microphones to go with a portable recorder.

-Video post processing is another area where I need to come up to speed.
+Video post-processing is another area where I need to come up to speed.
 I can recommend Screenflow for Mac desktop recording.
-It can do more than screen casting, but it doesn’t do color correction or some of the other features I desire.
+It can do more than screen casting but doesn’t do color correction or some of the other features I desire.